 When Young arrived at United from Aston Villa in 2011 he was regarded as a quick and exciting winger, capable of scoring sensational goals.

-The England international eventually reinvented himself as a full-back under Louis van Gaal and Jose Mourinho, becoming a consistent and reliable performer in his new role.
+The former England international eventually reinvented himself as a full-back under Louis van Gaal and Jose Mourinho, becoming a consistent and reliable performer in his new role.